aarakh/hosts/README.md

 whitelist-url -- acts as whitelist

-blacklist-url -- acts as whitelist (not in use)
+blacklist-url -- acts as blacklist (not in use)

 adlists-url -- consists of urls of other well-known block lists + my own personalized blocklist as in last line